 This isn’t a bank account, but the account, institution, and transit numbers we give you work in the same way when receiving money.
 Just share your account name and numbers with your friends, company or customers, and they can send you CAD from any Canadian bank account.
-And no one pays any fees.

 How to receive CAD

 First, you’ll need to get CAD account details.

 Then, share your details with the person who wants to pay you.
 They can pay using EFT credits (also known as direct deposits).

 They won’t be able to pay using Interac, domestic wire, or SWIFT transfers.
 If they do send any of these payment types to your account, they will be automatically returned with money deducted to cover return processing fees.
 There is a 50 CAD fee for SWIFT transfers and 25 CAD fee for domestic wires.

 Most Canadians making personal transfers in Canada use Interac, so they may not be familiar with sending EFT credits.
 They may need to reach out to their bank for help.
 EFT credits are common for Canadian businesses making payments within Canada.